This Step: Get a Drivers License

 - Proof of identity, Montana residency and authorized U.S. presence (see the state site for full details on required requirements)

-- Graduated Driver Licensing Parent/Legal Guardian Certification form (if younger than 18)
+- Graduated Driver Licensing Parent/Legal Guardian Certification (if younger than 18 years old)

 - Proper fees; the state only accepts cash and checks (no credit cards accepted)